milan888-design/llm-creates-sql/README.md

 In SQL schema, data is stored in multiple tables, a table has multiple columns.
 Typically, a table represents, and entity and columns are attributes of an entity.
 Since in real world, entities have relationships with other entities, table columns have relationships to other tables using foreign keys.
 It is possible that the names of tables and their columns are “normal” English words, however, in some cases the names can be abbreviation or not truly representing an entity.
 End user wants to ask a question in plain English; however, a programmer must translate English into SQL.
 This task is done by LLM.
 This is not 100% accurate at this point.

 ## Basic steps
 Submit a question and SQL schema to LLM
 LLM return SQL that can answer the question
+Check if SQL syntax is correct
 Run the SQL for the database to produce results

 Schema analysis
 Schema changes